Skip to content

 The district has also developed a plan for communicating all necessary information should a school or schools need to close.
 The district will use existing internal and external communications channels to notify staff, students, and families/caregivers about remote learning schedules with as much advance notice as possible.
 This communication will include information about how computing devices (e.g., computers, hot spots, etc.) are being disseminated to students and families who need them.
 All relevant information will be communicated using Parent Square and will also be posted on the website.

-To support remote learning, the district will make computer devices available to all students and families who need them.
-All students in grades K-12 will be issued a learning device on the first day of the school year.
 Students in grades 5-12 will be expected to bring them back and forth from home to school daily.
 Should the need arise for the district to use Emergency Remote Learning, the District will work to distribute the devices using school transportation if safe to do so.
 Devices will also be available for pick up at the Elementary School.

 To the extent possible, the district will also support students and families with accessing the Internet at home.
 Where that is not possible, the district will work with community partners to secure Wi-Fi access points for students and families so that they may participate in remote learning.
-If families identify internet access issues, the District will provide them with a paid “hotspot” device by the start of the second marking period.
+If families identify internet access issues, the District will provide them with a paid “hotspot” device by the start of the second marking period..

 There will be those students in our community for whom remote learning through digital technology is not appropriate or possible.
 For these students, the district will assess each student’s individual needs and whether in-person learning is an option.
 Other methods that will be considered include instruction by phone and/or the delivery of hard-copy materials to the student’s home.